joshwhatk/wordpress-docker-dev/README.md

 6. You can also connect to the MySQL database via port `33067`.

 ## Down and Forgotten

+For when you want to test something quickly and pretend like it never happened...

 > **Note**: You will need to run `docker-compose stop` instead if you started it with the `-d` flag.